Matt Gallagher (author): Ukraine

 In February 2022, as Russia's renewed invasion of Ukraine began, Gallagher joined fellow combat veterans Adrian Bonenberger and Benjamin Busch in the Ukrainian city of Lviv to voluntarily train a civilian defense force.
 Gallagher wrote about the experience for Esquire and the efforts of the three American volunteers were profiled by Anderson Cooper on CNN.

-Gallagher later returned to Ukraine as a journalist with Busch in October and November 2022.
+Gallagher later returned to Ukraine as a journalist with Busch in October and November 2022, and then again in August 2023.
 His long-form piece chronicling the volunteer and foreign-fighter movement for Esquire, "The Secret Weapons of Ukraine," received much acclaim.
 Longreads selected it as an editors' pick, describing it as "a reminder that in an age of geopolitical deceit and oil greed, there still exist people willing to take up arms in service of a democratic ideal.
 Add in the rich vignettes threaded throughout, and you've got a piece you'll likely not forget anytime soon."